 Humpback whales pass closer to the coast at Mulumba, than to any other easily accessible point in Australia.
 On a good day, lucky whale watchers can see up to 200 whales pass the headland between dawn and dusk.

-Minjerribah’s Traditional Owners, the Quandamooka People, have been watching the annual whale migration for more than 20,000 years.
+Minjerribah’s Traditional Owners, the Quandamooka People, have been watching the annual whale migration for more tens of thousands of years.
 Yalingbila are sacred to Quandamooka People as they represent one of the Quandamooka’s two Moieties (kinship groups).

 As part of the Quandamooka Festival, Traditional Owners invite visitors from across Australia and the world to take part in the traditional, ceremonial blessing and Yura Yalingbila (welcome the whales).THE WHALE SKELETON